tanupoo/qrcom/README.md

 Access to s.html from one device, and put any string including multi-bytes string into the textarea.
-Then click 'コード生成'.
+Then click 'Make QR code'.
 It shows the QR codes encoded the string you put.

 Access to r.html from another device.
 You have to give a permission to access the camera for your browser.